victoriasof/python-workshop/README.md

 By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).

-Create a Python Hello World source code file
+Create a Python Hello World source code file:

 https://code.visualstudio.com/docs/python/python-tutorial?fbclid=IwAR0BcDnl7fFKbkbme8E5NEeN-03jWnogQcyVVbCYvdhWm6aOaZqO0bJWuDA